 What is a malar or butterfly rash?

 - Systemic Lupus Erythematosus (SLE): SLE is a chronic autoimmune disease that causes an attack on the cells, tissues and organs of the body.
 This may actually damage the organs and/or render the organs dysfunctional.
-The organs most often affected are the brain, heart, lungs, liver, kidneys, blood vessels, joints, the tissues and the skin and the overall nervous system.
+The organs most often affected are the brain (and other parts of the nervous system), heart, lungs, liver, kidneys, blood vessels, joints, the tissues and the skin – the body’s largest organ.
 No one knows for sure what triggers SLE, but some suggested causes for lupus to present in the body are either genetics, or exposure to environmental pollutants.
-Both men and women can be affected with lupus, but it is predominately found in women between the child-bearing ages of 15-44, although children and elderly can also have lupus.
+Both men and women can be affected with lupus, but it is predominately found in women between the child-bearing ages of 15-44.
 It is also more common in women or African American, Asian, and Latino decent.
-The lupus butterfly rash presents itself in around 40% of lupus sufferers*.

-- Bloom Syndrome: This is a kind of syndrome that causes abnormalities in the pattern of chromosomal arrangement in a person.
-One of its effects in the development of rashes on the epidermis including butterfly or malar rash.
+- Bloom Syndrome: This is a syndrome that causes abnormalities in the pattern of chromosomal arrangement in a person.
+One of its effects is the development of rashes on the epidermis including the butterfly or malar rash.

-- Lyme disease: This disease is mostly caused by the ticks of mice which leads to the bacterial agent, named Borrelua burgdorferi affect the eyes, heart, the nervous system, the musculoskeletal system and the skin.
-One of the effects on the skin can be manifested in the form of malar or butterfly rash.
+- Lyme disease: This disease is caused by a bacteria, called Borrelia burgdorferi.
+It is transmitted to people from the bite of infected blacklegged ticks.
+It can affect the eyes, heart, the nervous system, the musculoskeletal system and the skin.
+One of the effects on the skin can be manifested in the form of the butterfly rash.

 - Dermatomyositis: This is a connective tissue disorder that causes skin and muscular inflammation and is one of the root causes behind malar or butterfly rash.

 - Photosensitivity: Overexposure to harmful rays of the sun also causes butterfly or malar rash, especially to those who have extreme photosensitivity.